bablokb/circuitpython-clock/README.md

   - RTC: DS3231 and PCF8523
   - AHT20 (for temperature and humidity)

-Porting to other hardware should be easy.
+Porting to other hardware should be easy (see section "Hardware Hacking" below).

 Wiring